-Many Insurance Claims Investigator are based at home.
-They use a laptop, digital camera and digital voice recorder to keep records and prepare reports; these are sent electronically to their head office.
+Many Insurance Claims Investigators are based at home.
+You use a laptop, digital camera and digital voice recorder to keep records and prepare reports; these are sent electronically to head office.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.

 Personal Qualities and Skills